To Be or Not to Be (1942 film): Plot

-The well-known stars of a Warsaw theater company, including "ham" Josef Tura and wife Maria, are rehearsing Gestapo, a satirical play.
-That night, when the company performs Hamlet, with Josef in the title role, one actor, Bronski, commiserates with colleague Greenberg about being spear carriers.
-Greenberg, implied to be Jewish, reveals he's always dreamed of playing Shylock in The Merchant of Venice.

-Maria receives an admiring letter from Lieutenant Stanislav Sobinski; she invites him to visit her in her dressing room that night when Josef begins his "To be or not to be..." speech.
+In 1939, the well-known stars of a Warsaw theater company, including "ham" Joseph Tura and wife Maria, are rehearsing Gestapo, a play satirizing the Nazi regime.
+During the company's production of Hamlet that night, with Joseph in the title role, Maria receives a bouquet of flowers from Lieutenant Stanislav Sobinski.
+After Maria arranges a secret meeting with Sobinski in her dressing room, he walks out as Joseph begins Hamlet's "To be, or not to be" soliloquy.
 Soon, the government issues orders to cancel Gestapo in order to avoid worsening relations with Germany.
-The following night, Sobinski again walks out during "To be..." to meet Maria, infuriating Josef.
-Sobinski confesses his love to Maria, assuming that she'll leave her husband, and the stage, to be with him.
-Before Maria can correct him, news breaks out that Germany has invaded Poland.
-Sobinski leaves to join the Polish division of the Royal Air Force (RAF), and the actors hide as Warsaw is bombed.
+The following night, Sobinski again walks out on Hamlet's soliloquy to meet Maria, infuriating Joseph.
+Sobinski confesses his love for Maria, but as Germany invades Poland, he leaves to join the Royal Air Force's Polish squadron.

-Sobinski and his fellows meet the Polish resistance leader Professor Siletsky.
-Siletsky will return to Warsaw soon, and the men give him messages for their loved ones.
-However, Sobinski becomes suspicious when Siletsky doesn't know of Maria Tura.
-The Allies realize that Siletsky knows the identity of Polish airmen's relatives, against whom reprisals can be taken should he tell the Nazis.
-Sobinski flies back to warn Maria; however, Siletsky has Maria brought to him by German soldiers and passes on Sobinski's message to her.
+In England, Sobinski and his fellows meet the Polish resistance leader, Professor Siletsky, who will soon return to Warsaw on a secret mission.
+As the men give Siletsky messages for their loved ones, Sobinski gives him a secret message for Maria, which reads "To be or not to be", but becomes suspicious when Siletsky fails to recognize the famous actress.
+After informing British intelligence that Siletsky has a list of names and addresses of Polish airmen's relatives, Sobinski is sent to Warsaw to warn the resistance.
+In Warsaw, Siletsky sends for Maria and relays Sobinski's message to her.
 He invites Maria to dinner, hoping to recruit her as a Nazi spy.
-Just before she arrives home, Josef returns and finds Sobinski in his bed.
-Maria and Sobinski try to figure out what to do about Siletsky, while Josef tries to understand his wife's relationship with the pilot.
-Josef proclaims he'll kill Siletsky.
+Just before she arrives at her apartment, Joseph returns and finds Sobinski in his bed.
+Although confused, Joseph agrees to help Maria and Sobinski obtain Siletsky's list.

-A company member in Gestapo disguise summons Siletsky to "Gestapo headquarters", the theatre.
-Josef pretends to be Gestapo Colonel Ehrhardt.
-Siletsky reveals Sobinski's message for Maria, and that "To be or not to be" signals their rendezvous.
-A surprised Josef uncontrollably reveals himself.
-Siletsky pulls a gun on him and tries to escape, but is shot and killed, on the theatre's stage, by Sobinski.
-Josef disguises himself as Siletsky, destroying his extra copy of the information and confronting Maria about her relationship with Sobinski.
-He meets Ehrhardt's adjutant, Captain Schultz, and is taken to meet him.
-Josef successfully passes himself off, and names recently executed prisoners as the leaders of the resistance.